AxonIQ/reference-guide/introduction/release-notes/rn-extensions/rn-amqp/rn-amqp-major-release.md

 This page notes all enhancements and features that we have introduced to our major releases of the Axon AMQP Extension.

+## Release 4.3

+We did not introduce any significant changes other than updating the extension to use Axon Framework release 4.3.

 ## Release 4.2

 We did not introduce any significant changes other than updating the extension to use Axon Framework release 4.2.